schemahero/schemahero-docs/learn/source/tutorial/connect-database.md

 ```

-And you can check the status of the connection to the database with:

 ## Next

-Now that we have Postgres and SchemaHero running, next we will [deploy a new table using SchemaHero](https://schemahero.io/leearn/tutorial/create-table) to this instance.
+Now that we have PostgreSQL and SchemaHero running, next we will [deploy a new table using SchemaHero](https://schemahero.io/learn/tutorial/create-table) to this instance.